sunflower-land/sunflower-land/README.md

 A blockchain based game where players can play to earn Sunflower Farmer Tokens.

+# Test version only

 This game is purely experimental and is not recommended to play.
+Resources and items crafted are used for in-game mechanics only.

 # How does it work?